flexworks-eu/s4/docs/examples.md

 ![spark query](img/spark.webp)

-## Integrated in a Fastapi app
+## 🔜 Integrated in a Fastapi app

 Using &lt;osp⚡&gt; for download/upload interface within a fastapi python backend (using [&lt;/&gt; htmx](https://htmx.org/) for our convenience)

-Then, ie. When a download link is clicked, generate a presigned link in either a dialog for the user or hidden on the page and use javascript to initiate the download.
+Then, ie. when a download link is clicked, generate a presigned link in either a dialog for the user or hidden on the page and use javascript to initiate the download.

 ## Presigned url